 }

-A common problem that occurs on complex projects is where the same OSGi component is configured multiple times.
-This creates an ambiguity about which configuration is operable.
-This rule is “runmode-aware” in that it will only identify issues where the same component is configured multiple times in the same run mode or combination of run modes.
+A common problem that occurs in complex projects is where the same OSGi component is configured multiple times.
+This issue creates an ambiguity about which configuration is operable.
+This rule is “runmode-aware” in that it only identifies issues where the same component is configured multiple times in the same run mode or combination of run modes.

 + apps